top of page

 From 2017 until early 2022 we worked under the Mexican charity - the Brigada Estatal de Proteccion Civil y Bomberos J. Trinidad Lopez Rivas, A.C.
 We supported their events and efforts.
 This was rewarding and fun for the youth (traveling outside their towns, meeting youth from different areas, learning fire fighting, search and rescue techniques, first aid, and becoming respected members of their communities because of their volunteer service).

-That charity is now being closed (at the request of the family of Sr Trinidad), and we are trying to become an official Mexican charity ourselves.
+That charity is now closing down (at the request of the family of Sr Trinidad), and we are trying to become an official Mexican charity ourselves.
 It just takes a long time and lots of paperwork to do that!
 So meanwhile we work with Violet Unidad Médico Dental A.C., so that we can continue to pay for items that require a factura (an official Mexican receipt).
 They are also an organization that helps with dentistry in the San Pedro Itzicán area.

-If you want to contact one of us directly, please call Francisco Nava - (52) 333-599-2260 (he is bi-lingual), Doris Wakeman - 332-259-0087, Kari Higgins - 333-820-4927, or Laura Michael - +1 512 818-2167.
+If you want to contact one of us directly, please call Francisco Nava - (52) 333-599-2260 (he is bi-lingual), Doris Wakeman - 332-259-0087 or Kari Higgins - 333-820-4927.

 Volunteers from Ajijic and Chapala drive regularly to the San Pedro Itzican, and to various villages nearby.
 We always are looking for volunteers to help us.
 Please contact us if you can assist in any way.